z0mt3c/timesheet/README.md

 # timesheet
 Generate simple timesheet based on google location history.
+Stupid and simple but did the job ;-)